SSR-ds/Time-Series-with-Python/README.md

 Total width = Understanding the input width (time period taken from-to), offset width(the gap thats given as offset), label width(predicting this value from input).
 Initiate TimeSeriesGenerator in Python to work this out.

 sampling_rate =1 to get a continous value, batch_size=1 or 64 or 128 when training the model.
 Most of the times mini batch size is not prefered as its related to training the model.
 Length defines the input width.

+Understanding sliding window and tumbling window

+Sliding window = on basis of the stride it strides and takes based on the window size Tumbling window or hopping window = takes window size, but no stride